Scheduled MonumentsEnglandTwo adjacent ring cairns on Riddings Rigg, Reeth Low Moor

 What is Two adjacent ring cairns on Riddings Rigg, Reeth Low Moor?

-The Two adjacent ring cairns on Riddings Rigg, Reeth Low Moor is a Bronze Age funerary monument located on the Yorkshire moorlands.
+Two adjacent ring cairns on Riddings Rigg, Reeth Low Moor is a Bronze Age monument comprising two roughly circular cairns positioned close together on the moorland of North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012615.

 Who is responsible for protecting Two adjacent ring cairns on Riddings Rigg, Reeth Low Moor?